 All CASB vendors provide different functions, services, and more.
 It’s important to know what you and your information security need as you explore your CASB vendor options.
 Here is a high-level list of some of the most important features of a CASB solution:

 Malware & Phishing Threat Protection

 A good CASB vendor will allow system admins to easily identify risks within your cloud environment from all of these threat vectors.
-It will also provide the functionality to quickly quarantine and/or delete those risks — either manually or automatically based on your custom system configurations.
+It will also provide the function to quickly quarantine and/or delete those risks — either manually or automatically based on your custom system configurations.

-A CASB vendor that has the ability to flag such risky applications is your best bet, as this type of threat can be particularly damaging.
-A good CASB platform will determine an applications’ risk profile using several methods: level and number of permissions granted, number of other users who have sanctioned/unsanctioned the application, and using machine learning through 3rd party vendors that have assessed the app.
+A good CASB platform will determine an applications’ risk profile using several methods: level and number of permissions granted, number of users who have sanctioned/unsanctioned the application, and machine learning through third party vendors that have assessed the app.

 Impact on Network Performance

-This goes back to the discussion around proxy versus API CASB vendors.
+The impact on network performance goes back to the discussion around proxy versus API CASB vendors.
 A proxy-based CASB is going to slow your network down significantly.
-That is because it places a “man in the middle” of your cloud traffic, checking and scanning each request that goes through it.
-This type of solution is usually favored by highly regulated industries, such as healthcare and finance.
+This is because proxys place a “man in the middle” of your cloud traffic, checking and scanning each request that goes through it.

 Affordability & Ease of Use

 It goes without saying that the CASB vendor you select will have to fit in your budget.
-But beyond the license agreement, there are ancillary costs to keep in mind.
-For example, it’s ease of use.
+It’s important to keep in mind that there will be ancillary costs beyond the license agreement, for example its ease of use.
 When evaluating your CASB vendor options take into consideration: